On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Preconditioned Riemannian gradient methods

 With these preparations, we begin to give the algorithms.
 Provided with an inner product $(\cdot,\cdot)_{\mathcal{P}_{\phi}}$ (or preconditioner $\mathcal{P}_{\phi}$), an descent direction $d_n$, and the corresponding step size $\tau_n$, the preconditioned Riemannian gradient method can be formulated as an iterative sequence by \eqref{Riem-Grad} and \eqref{Retraction}:

 Depending on the different choices of the preconditioner $\mathcal{P}_{\phi}$, descent direction $d_n$, and step size $\tau_n$, a variety of algorithms can be derived.
 In this paper, we do not specify the particular form of the preconditioner but provide a theoretical analysis for preconditioners that satisfy the general form outlined {\bf (A6)}.
 This theoretical analysis will be detailed in Section \ref{Sec4}.
 Moreover, in practical computations, the step size $\tau_n$ is typically determined using either an exact line search or a backtracking line search method (see \cite{2017Efficient,2006Numerical}).
-Furthermore, since $E\left(\mathfrak{R}_{\phi^n}(\tau d_n)\right)$ is a rational function of $\tau$, both backtracking and exact line search problems can be solved efficiently (see \cite{2024Ondis}).
+Furthermore, if $E\bigl(\mathfrak{R}_{\phi^n}(\tau d_n)\bigr)$ is a rational function of $\tau$, then both backtracking and exact line search can be carried out efficiently (see \cite{2024Convergence}).
+In addition to these line search-based approaches, adaptive step size strategies, such as the Barzilai-Borwein step size method, which is a special nonmonotone gradient descent method \cite{1988BB}, are widely used to accelerate gradient-type optimization algorithms.